-From acrobatic elephants to Robbie Williams' giant head, James Solly tells us about how he's helped artists and creatives make some incredible structures - as well as how he got started in engineering!
+From acrobatic elephants to Robbie Williams' giant head, James Solly tells us about how he's helped artists and creative people make some incredible structures through engineering!

 Name: James Solly

 University and degree: University of Oxford: MEng, Engineering Science

 I’m a design engineer and the best way to describe my role is that I assist creative professionals (architects, branding consultants, stage designers, product designers, sculptors and artists) with the physical realisation of their ideas, particularly when those ideas are one-off and on a large scale.

 Typical products, like your phone, can be prototyped and tested to destruction.
 Even larger products, for example lorries, will be built identically in their thousands, so smashing a couple during their design is reasonably cost effective.
 If you are only building one of something expensive then we need to be sure it won’t fall down or bend too much without that sort of destructive testing.

 There are really four stages of work to my job, regardless of the project size or complexity:

 1. Right at the start I work with other designers to come up with ideas for how we can best use different materials and shapes to fight gravity, weather and other forces without totally changing what we are setting out to achieve.